yousfiabderrahmane/Exchange-Calculator/README.md

 ## Welcome To iExchange :

-This is a Fully Responsive Exchange Rate Calculator website, created Javascript, that you can check now on [iExchange.app](https://iexchangecalculator.netlify.app/) <=
+This is a Fully Responsive Exchange Rate Calculator website, created with Javascript, that you can check now on [iExchange.app](https://iexchangecalculator.netlify.app/) <=

 ## Overview :